MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-668-Student-Assistance-General-Provisions/subpart-G-Fine-Limitation-Suspension-Termination-Proceedings/section-668.90.md

 ##### § 668.90 Authority and responsibilities of the hearing official. #####

-Link to an amendment published at 82 FR 76072, November 1, 2016.This amendment was delayed until further notice at 82 FR 27621, June 16, 2017.This amendment was delayed until July 1 2018 at 82 FR 49114, Oct.
-24, 2017.This amendment was further delayed until July 1, 2019 at 83 FR 6459, Feb.
-14, 2018

 (a) The hearing official regulates the course of a hearing and the conduct of the parties during the hearing.
 The hearing official takes all necessary steps to conduct a fair and impartial hearing.

 (b)(1) The hearing official is not authorized to issue subpoenas.

 (2) If requested by the hearing official, the parties to a hearing shall provide available personnel who have knowledge about the matter under review for oral or written examination.

 (c) The hearing official takes whatever measures are appropriate to expedite a hearing.
-These measures may include, but are not limited to, the following -
+These measures may include, but are not limited to, the following—

 (1) Scheduling of conferences;